-Deauthentication—originating STA
+Deauthentication—originating STA or MLD

-The originating STA shall deauthenticate with the indicated STA using the following procedure:
+The originating STA or MLD shall deauthenticate with the indicated STA or MLD, respectively, using the following procedure:

-The SME shall generate an MLME-DEAUTHENTICATE.request primitive containing the appropriate reason code for the STA deauthentication, as defined in Table 9-51 (Reason codes) of 9.4.1.7 (Reason Code field).
+The SME or MLDME shall generate an MLME-DEAUTHENTICATE.request primitive containing the appropriate reason code for the STA or MLD, respectively, deauthentication, as defined in Table 9-51 (Reason codes) of 9.4.1.7 (Reason Code field).

-On receipt of the MLME-DEAUTHENTICATE.request primitive, if the state for the indicated STA is State 2, State 3, or State 4, the MLME shall generate a Deauthentication frame to be transmitted to the indicated STA.
+On receipt of the MLME-DEAUTHENTICATE.request primitive, if the state for the indicated STA or MLD is State 2, State 3, or State 4, the MLME shall generate a Deauthentication frame to be transmitted to the indicated STA or MLD, respectively.

 NOTE—As the Deauthentication frame is a bufferable MMPDU, the transmission of this frame might be delayed by the operation of a power saving(M101) protocol.
 The AID and the PTKSA are maintained (when applicable) until the frame is acknowledged or attempts to transmit the frame are abandoned.

-The state for the indicated STA shall be set to State 1.
+The state for the indicated STA or MLD shall be set to State 1.

-Once the Deauthentication frame is acknowledged or attempts to transmit the frame are abandoned, the MLME shall issue an MLME-DEAUTHENTICATE.confirm primitive to inform the SME of the deauthentication.
+Once the Deauthentication frame is acknowledged or attempts to transmit the frame are abandoned, the MLME shall issue an MLME-DEAUTHENTICATE.confirm primitive to inform the SME or MLDME of the deauthentication.

-The SME, upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the indicated STA by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) and by generating an MLME-SETPROTECTION.request(None) primitive.
+The SME or MLDME, upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the indicated STA or MLD, respectively, by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) and by generating an MLME-SETPROTECTION.request(None) primitive.

 If the STA is contained within an AP or PCP(#2582), its SME, upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall release the AID assigned for the indicated STA, if the state for the indicated STA was State 3 or State 4.

+fa) If the MLD is an AP MLD, its MLDME, upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall release the AID assigned for the indicated non-AP MLD, if the state for the indicated MLD was State 3 or State 4.

 If the STA is contained within an AP, its SME shall inform the DS of the disassociation, if the state for the indicated STA was State 3 or State 4.

+ga) If the MLD is an AP MLD, its MLDME shall inform the DS of the disassociation, if the state for the indicated non-AP MLD was State 3 or State 4.

 If the STA is a mesh STA, its SME shall inform the mesh peering instance controller (see 14.3.4 (Mesh peering instance controller)) of the deauthentication.

-Deauthentication—destination STA
+Deauthentication—destination STA or MLD

 A DMG STA in State 2, State 3 or State 4 that receives a Deauthentication frame shall remain in the same state if it did not perform an IEEE 802.11 authentication exchange.

-Otherwise, upon receipt of a Deauthentication frame from a STA for which the state is State 2, State 3, or State 4, the destination STA shall deauthenticate with the originating STA using the following procedure:
+Otherwise, upon receipt of a Deauthentication frame from a STA or a MLD for which the state is State 2, State 3, or State 4, the destination STA or MLD, respectively, shall deauthenticate with the originating STA or MLD, respectively, using the following procedure:

-If management frame protection was not negotiated when the PTKSA(s) were created, or if management frame protection is in use and the frame is not discarded per management frame protection processing, the MLME shall issue an MLME-DEAUTHENTICATE.indication primitive to inform the SME of the deauthentication, and set the state for the originating STA to State 1.
+If management frame protection was not negotiated when the PTKSA(s) were created, or if management frame protection is in use and the frame is not discarded per management frame protection processing, the MLME shall issue an MLME-DEAUTHENTICATE.indication primitive to inform the SME or MLDME of the deauthentication, and set the state for the originating STA or MLD, respectively, to State 1.

-Upon receiving an MLME-DEAUTHENTICATE.indication primitive, the SME shall
+Upon receiving an MLME-DEAUTHENTICATE.indication primitive, the SME or MLDME shall